danielbodnar/awesome-stars/README.md

 ## cloud

+- [layer5io/layer5](https://github.com/layer5io/layer5) - Layer5, expect more from your infrastructure
 - [linka-cloud/d2vm](https://github.com/linka-cloud/d2vm) - Build Virtual Machine Image from Dockerfile or Docker image
 - [webrecorder/browsertrix](https://github.com/webrecorder/browsertrix) - Browsertrix is the hosted, high-fidelity, browser-based crawling service from Webrecorder designed to make web archiving easier and more accessible for all!
 - [inket/stts](https://github.com/inket/stts) - A simple macOS app for monitoring the status of cloud services